rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise1/README.md

 **Application logs not showing**: The application might be running in the background.
 Use `Ctrl+C` to stop it, then restart with `python -m app.main`.

+**Slow performance in Codespaces**: If pip installs are slow or Codespaces feels unresponsive, stop other apps on your machine or restart the Codespace for a clean environment.

 ---

 ## Next Steps